kimfucious/netlify-forms-formik/README.md

 `onLoad` is set as an attribute on the `Reaptcha` element in the `FormikForm.js` file.

-In this example, the `onLoad` callback function is used to load the `clearForm` action into a [React State Hook](https://reactjs.org/docs/hooks-reference.html#usestate):
+In this example, the `onLoad` callback function is used to load the `clearForm` action into a [React State Hook](https://reactjs.org/docs/hooks-reference.html#usestate) value, `resetForm`:

 ```jsx
 const onLoad = resetForm => {